 The Symphony of Protocols

 IPFS works by orchestrating these various protocols and data structures.
 From identifying peers with libp2p, locating content with the DHT, exchanging data with Bitswap, structuring it with IPLD and Merkle DAGs, to providing mutability with IPNS and MFS, each component plays a vital role in making the decentralized web a reality.
-The innovation lies not just in each part, but how they seamlessly integrate.
+The innovation lies not just in each part, but how they seamlessly integrate, much like how autonomous investment agents coordinate multiple data sources and analysis engines for market insights.